ACUPUNCTURE GAINESVILLE, FL

 Dr. Weiwei Guan has been trained with the knowledge and experience obtained from treating hundreds of thousands of patients by five generations of Drs.
 Guan in more than 130 years.
 Her great-great-grandfather started practicing acupuncture in the 1880s.
 Since then every generation of the Drs.
 Guan contributed to the family legacy.
 Her grandfather was the co-founder of China’s first national acupuncture association and the editor of China’s first acupuncture journal.
 Her father is one of China’s most famous acupuncture physicians.
 Acupuncturists around the world have gone to China to study under him.
 Guan Special Acupuncture is officially ranked among China’s Top 7 schools of acupuncture practice.
-Their techniques are included in many textbooks about this subject.
+Their techniques are included in many textbooks.
 Click here to see the Legacy of Guan Family.
-There are many clinical experience and knowledge accumulated in the long practice of more than 130 years by the five generations combined.
-Some pieces of these knowledge were included in textbooks but the many were not and are passed on from one generation to the next.

-It is safe to say that very few other acupuncturists, if any, has had the intensive anatomy training that our acupuncturist in Gainesville, Dr. Weiwei Guan obtained through her education in the Western medicine system.
-She has had anatomy labs three times in college, graduate school and residency, each lasting one year long, working on real cadavers, as part of her Doctor of Physical Therapy training.
+Very few other acupuncturists, if any, has had the intensive anatomy training that our acupuncturist in Gainesville, Dr. Weiwei Guan, obtained through her education in the Western medicine system.
+She went through a total of 36 months of anatomy training in college, graduate school and residency, working on real cadavers, as part of her Doctor of Physical Therapy training.
 No acupuncture school in the whole world offers this type of training.
 She knows where to insert the needles and, more importantly, where not to, ensuring the safety of her patients.

 If it is suitable to your condition, you will get the benefits of combination treatment from a leading expert in providing integrated solution to musculoskeletal problems.
 While acupuncture is better at controlling inflammation and pain, stimulating the recovery of nerves, and treating non-musculoskeletal problems, physical therapy is better at improving strength, range of motion, endurance and coordination.
 After graduating with a Doctor of Physical Therapy degree from University of Florida, Dr. Guan completed orthopedic physical therapy residency at UF Shands Orthopedic and Sport Medicine Institute, where she received intensive training in treating various muscoloskeletal conditions.
 She has helped many patients with physical therapy since 2011.
 Here is more about Physical Therapy in Gainesville.